Article 1: Name

 - The fiscal year for CBDNA shall run from October 1 to September 30.
 The membership year shall be the same.

 - The terms of administrative office on both the National and Divisional level shall run from the close of one National Conference to the close of the succeeding National Conference.

 Article 7: Revisions of Amendments

-Proposed amendments to CBDNA Constitution and Bylaws may be presented to the Board of Directors by either the Constitution Committee or by any officer of the Association at the time of the National Conference.
-The Board of Directors shall then determine by a majority vote which amendments shall be circulated to all members of active status within two weeks of the termination of the National Conference.
-Ballots shall be returned to the chairman of the election committee for tabulation within four weeks of the termination of the National Conference.
+Proposed amendments to CBDNA Constitution and Bylaws may be presented to the Board of Directors by any officer of the Association at any time.
+The Board shall then determine by a majority vote which amendments shall be circulated to members of active status for consideration.
+Board approved amendments shall be circulated to all members of active status at least two weeks prior to a public forum for discussion and debate including, but not limited to, the CBDNA Forum at the Midwest Clinic, or the biennial National Conference.
+Within four weeks after the public forum, ballots will be cast by electronic voting through the CBDNA website.
 An Amendment must receive two-thirds of the votes cast to pass.
 An approved amendment becomes effective immediately, unless otherwise stated in the amendment.